LeeMorinUCF/ECP3004S21/demo_20_Optimization/README.md

 the optimum is at a point where the derivative is zero, i.e. it is the root of the slope of the objective function.

-Now consider Newton-Raphson method for optimization.
+Now consider the Newton-Raphson method for optimization.
 The idea behind this algorithm is the same as that for finding roots: calculate a second-order approximation to the function at the current point and then solve this approximation for its optimum.